-Created by Don Thimo Pimentel, the Punta Cana Underwater Museum features submerged sculptures representing important symbols of the native Taino culture.
+The Punta Cana Underwater Museum is a snorkelling destination featuring submerged sculptures representing important symbols of the native Taino culture.

-June to November is also hurricane season.
-If you are planning a trip to the Caribbean during these months, consider taking out travelers insurance on the off chance a hurricane forms during your vacation.
-In recent years, the DR has not sustained a direct hit from a hurricane, but several pass nearby annually.
+June marks the beginning of hurricane season.
+If you are planning a trip to the Caribbean between June and November, consider taking out travelers insurance on the off chance a hurricane forms during your vacation.
+However, the likelihood of this happening is low as in recent years the country has not sustained a direct hit from a hurricane.

 Air temperatures during the summer months range from 77-85°F (25-30°C) while water temperatures are 79-83°F (26-28°C).

 Because June to November is considered the rainy season, this is also the low season in the Dominican Republic.
 If you choose to dive in these months, you’re sure to get a great deal on flights and accommodation.